Friedrich Albert Lange: Overview of his philosophy

 Adopting the Kantian standpoint that we can know nothing but phenomena, Lange maintained that neither materialism nor any other metaphysical system has a valid claim to ultimate truth.
-For empirical phenomenal knowledge, however, which is all that we can look for, materialism with its exact scientific methods has done most valuable service.
+For empirical phenomenal knowledge, however, materialism with its exact scientific methods has done a most valuable service.
 Ideal metaphysics, though they fail of the inner truth of things, have a value as the embodiment of high aspirations, in the same way as poetry and religion.
 In Lange's Logische Studien, which attempts a reconstruction of formal logic, the leading idea is that reasoning has validity in so far as it can be represented in terms of space.
 His Arbeiterfrage advocates an ill-defined form of socialism.
 It protests against contemporary industrial selfishness, and against the organization of industry on the Darwinian principle of struggle for existence.